The-Inceptions-Test/amass/doc/user_guide.md

 ## The Configuration File

-Configuration files are provided so users can specify the scope and options with Amass.
-See the [Example Configuration File](../examples/config.yaml) for more details.
+[Configuration files](../examples/config.yaml) are provided so users can specify the scope and options with Amass.
 API keys for data sources are stored in a separate file.
-See the [Example Data Sources File](../examples/datasources.yaml) for more details.
+See the [Configuration Users' Guide](https://github.com/owasp-amass/config/blob/master/user_guide.md) for more detail.

 The location of the configuration file can be specified using the `-config` flag or the `AMASS_CONFIG` environment variable.